 How to save money on a car loan

-Design a payment plan for yourself.
-Before you even submit a car loan application, set out a car payment plan for yourself.
+Design a payment plan for yourself: Before you even submit a car loan application, set up a car payment plan for yourself.
 Figure out how much you can afford to pay upfront, and how much you’ll need in a car loan.

-Make bigger or additional payments.
-Paying off a loan early can save you money, because you’ll avoid paying some of the interest.
-See if you can afford to pay a little more each month as part of your regular payments, or, if you suddenly come in to some cash, consider putting it towards your auto loan.
+Make bigger or additional payments: Paying off a car loan early can save you money, because you’ll avoid paying some of the interest.
+See if you can afford to pay a little more each month as part of your regular payments, or, if you suddenly come into some extra cash, consider putting it towards your auto loan.

 How does a car loan affect your car insurance?